Pylons/substanced/docs/sdi.rst

 Catalogues are content, meaning they show up as folder items in the SDI.
-You can visit a a catalog and update its indexes, or see some statistics for those index.
+You can visit a a catalog and update its indexes, or see some statistics for those indexes.
 Finally, you can also use the SDI to reindex the contents of an index, if you suspect it has gotten out of sync with the content.

-The catalog also registers a management view on content resources which gain a ``Indexing`` tab:
+The catalog also registers a management view on content resources which gain an ``Indexing`` tab:

 .. image:: images/indexing.png